Spin network coherent states for planar gravitational waves. I: The planar Hilbert space

 where j is the highest weight obtained by multiplying together 2j $h^{(1/2)}$ matrices.
-However, this basis is not convenient because it has complicated behavior under the action of the \Etld.
-To obtain objects with simpler behavior, note that the matrix $h^{(1/2)}$ has only three independent components. ( Because the matrix is special, a rotation around an XY axis, the two diagonal elements are equal: $\, h_{++}= h_{--}$.)
-Group the three independent components as follows:
+However, this basis is not convenient because it has complicated behavior under the action of the \Etld and the volume operator.
+For example, for j = 1/2, \Etld (acts as a functional derivative with respect to A and) produces an anticommutator.